KonradOrzelowski/ChatWeb/README.md

 - [ ] 🟡 Tests the frontend.
 - [ ] 🔴 Use GitHub Actions.
 - [ ] 🟢 Add end-to-end tests using tools like [Cypress](https://sentry.io/welcome/).
-- [ ] 🟡 Set up test coverage reports with high coverage.
-- [ ] 🟡 Implement load testing to ensure the application can handle high traffic.